fjl5/quoteme/README.md

 long ASCII adds more dashes.
 The Unicode sets use combinations of [Box-drawing characters](https://en.wikipedia.org/wiki/Box-drawing_character) while E-Mail adds `> ` to the text block and a literal `Quote` at the start.

+There also is an option to remove trailing whitespace on quoted lines.

 Please note that any changes to the configuration only takes effect if you press the "Save" button in the settings page.